NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 | Shunting yard class that implements the algorithm to convert in-fix to post-fix. | Unit Tests included.
 Uses Stacks/Queues. |
 | Full Shunting Yard Calculator. | All components are integrated together to make a fully functional calculator. |
 | Extra operators. | If time, more buttons and operations are added.
 Example: modulus, square root, log, exponentiation.  |

+## Design Document Details - Phase 3

+The following section includes detailed design document (Something every engineer will spend a lot of time on.
+Often the more time spent here the less time it takes to get the project work complete as you will save time by avoiding creating project elements that you may just have to throw out or redo)

 ### User Stories